xinshuoweng/AB3DMOT/README.md

 5. pillow==6.2.2
 6. opencv-python==4.2.0.32
 7. glob2==0.6
-8. llvmlite==0.32.1 (for python 3.6) or llvmlite==0.31.0 (for python 2.7)
+8. llvmlite==0.32.1

-One can either use the system python or create a virtual enviroment (virtualenv for python2, venv for python3) specifically for this project (https://www.pythonforbeginners.com/basics/how-to-use-python-virtualenv).
+One can either use the system python or create a virtual enviroment (venv for python3) specifically for this project (https://www.pythonforbeginners.com/basics/how-to-use-python-virtualenv).
 To install required dependencies on the system python, please run the following command at the root of this code:
 ```
 $ cd path/to/AB3DMOT
 $ pip3 install -r requirements.txt
 ```
-To install required dependencies on the virtual environment of the python (e.g., virtualenv for python2), please run the following command at the root of this code:
+To install required dependencies on the virtual environment of the python, please run the following command at the root of this code:
 ```
 $ pip3 install venv
 $ python3 -m venv env